-2 Ingredient baby cookies are wholesome and simple snacks for little hands.
-Whether you’re looking for an easy snack on the go or a whole food teething biscuit, these are for you.
-No one questioning ingredients in store-bought cookies or toddler snacks.
-This healthy cookie recipe for toddlers is also great for big kids or mom.
-I won’t tell!
+These baby cookies are wholesome and simple snacks for little hands.
+Whether you’re looking for an easy snack on the go or a natural teething biscuit, these are for you.

 This post was originally posted on April 27, 2015 and has since been updated.